Bills Digest No. 23, 2024-25

 • It is expected that the compliance cost for businesses may be high.
 This is due to both the requirement that businesses pay an application fee (noting that the application fee may be waived for small business), and the time lost by the merger parties in waiting for the ACCC decision.

 • The aim of the Bill is to increase certainty and transparency in relation to mergers and acquisitions which may be anti-competitive.
-The Bill specifies that the thresholds will be reviewed 12 months after coming into effect.
+The Minister has stated that the thresholds will be reviewed 12 months after coming into effect.
 The Bill provides for a statutory review to evaluate the functioning of the system 3 years after commencement.
 These reviews may cause some uncertainty for parties to an acquisition until the new framework is well established.

 • The Bill has been referred to the Senate Standing Committee on Economics for inquiry and report by 13 November 2024.